mahcloud/mahcloud.github.io/_posts/2014-06-17-postges-config.markdown

 #host    replication     postgres        127.0.0.1/32            md5
 #host    replication     postgres        ::1/128                 md5
 {% endhighlight %}
 The important line is the APPLICATION_IP that tells your postgres server where it will accept traffic from.
-Most of the other lines are just comments.
-[Here][pg_hba_configure] is another for customizing that configuration file.
+Most of the other lines are just comments. [pg_hba_configure][Here] is another for customizing that configuration file.

 [pg_hba]: http://www.postgresql.org/docs/8.3/static/auth-pg-hba-conf.html